Top Festivals And Fairs Of Rajasthan For You To Explore

 1. Pushkar Camel Fair

-Pushkar Camel Fair is a five day fair which attracts camel lovers and merchants who takes part in camel races and enjoy local dance and music.
+Pushkar Camel Fair is a five-day fair that attracts camel lovers and merchants who takes part in camel races and enjoy local dance and music.
 Held every year from the 15th to 23rd November, this fair is colorful and full of delicacies.

 2. Brij Holi